Bridge and Tunnel (Agent Carter): Development

-At San Diego Comic-Con 2014, Marvel announced that Anthony and Joe Russo, who directed Captain America: The Winter Soldier, would direct the episode.
+At the 2014 San Diego Comic-Con, Marvel announced that Anthony and Joe Russo, who directed Captain America: The Winter Soldier, would direct the episode.
 However, only Joe is credited, under the name Joseph V. Russo.
 The episode was written by Eric Pearson, who wrote the Marvel One-Shot short film Agent Carter.

 Casting

 In December 2014, Marvel revealed that main cast members Hayley Atwell, James D'Arcy, Chad Michael Murray, Enver Gjokaj, and Shea Whigham would star as Peggy Carter, Edwin Jarvis, Jack Thompson, Daniel Sousa, and Roger Dooley, respectively.
-It was also revealed that the guest cast for the episode would include Lyndsy Fonseca as Angie Martinelli, James Herbert as green suit, Kyle Bornheimer as Ray Krzeminiski, James Frain as Leet Brannis, Erin Torpey as Betty Carver (Radio Actor), Walker Roach as Captain America (Radio Actor), Greg Bryan as Daisy Clover Forman, Ray Wise as Hugh Jones, Meagen Fay as Miriam Fry, James Urbaniak as Miles Van Ert/White Haired Scientist, Devin Ratray as Sheldon McFee, Ralph Garman as Radio Announcer, Don Luce as Mob Boss, Jeff Locker as SSR Lab Tech, and Atticus Todd as Winston.
+It was also revealed that the guest cast for the episode would include Lyndsy Fonseca as Angie Martinelli, James Landry Hébert as green suit, Kyle Bornheimer as Ray Krzeminski, James Frain as Leet Brannis, Erin Torpey as Betty Carver (radio actor), Walker Roach as Captain America (radio actor), Greg Bryan as Daisy Clover Forman, Ray Wise as Hugh Jones, Meagen Fay as Miriam Fry, James Urbaniak as Miles Van Ert / White Haired Scientist, Devin Ratray as Sheldon McFee, Ralph Garman as radio announcer, Don Luce as Mob Boss, Jeff Locker as SSR Lab Tech, and Atticus Todd as Winston.
 However, Torpey, Roach, Bryan, Garman, Locker, and Todd did not receive guest star credit in the episode.
 Fonseca, Hébert, Bornheimer, Frain, and Urbaniak all reprise their roles from the previous episode.